 The implications are that the activities of the visual system are as much about mental processes at higher levels as about raw visual information coming up the optic nerve.
 This comes down to the idea that the visual system is trying to imagine what is out there and what is going on.
 Depending on circumstances, out there might mean in the distance, inside my room, inside my shoe or inside my stomach!

-A top-down view, therefore, involves signals carrying predictions about what is happening in the world being generated at the top end of the visual process whilst the brain also tries to make sense of what is causing sensory data at the bottom end.
+A top-down view, therefore, involves predictions about what is happening in the world being generated at the top end of the visual system whilst it also tries to make sense of what is causing sensory data at the bottom end.
 It is a meeting of many types of processing out of which visual experience is constructed.
 What we see is the result of the visual system’s best guess about what is causing sensory data and its predictions about what will happen next.

 AN INTEGRATED VIEW OF SENSE-MAKING

 If the bottom-up and top-down perspectives are combined a third option emerges that gets away from an overly physiological or hierarchical ordering of the visual system and opens ways of thinking about sense-making grounded in our bodies as they actively live, learn and act in the world.

 It is clear, for example, that during early childhood we begin to become familiar with our surroundings, and as that process develops we become more efficient at making sense of it.
 As time goes on, it involves less effort to recognise features and so the more quickly we apply that familiarity next time around.

 How we see objects and extract meaning from a scene may depend on what we are doing with the things before us and whether we are carrying out a familiar task.
 In another case, faced with something unfamiliar, we may scan an array of barely recognisable objects and ask ourselves questions about what things are and whether they relate to the task at hand.
 Riding a bicycle might provide a good example in the first case whilst lifting the bonnet of a car for the first time to check the oil could apply in the second.